Yahyaabbakar92/text-to-speech-joke-teller/README.md

 ## Objectives

-To use a joke API's text values and make the jokes be said by a generated voice with a text-to-speech api
+When a user clicks the button, a joke is retrieved from the joke api.
+That joke is passed to a text to speech api and that will tell us the joke

 ## Screenshot

 ## Things I learned

 ## Thought process

+- Get jokes from joke api
+- Store the joke in a variable to be used by the text-to-speech api
+- Create a function that will deliver the joke to the text-to-speech api
+- Add a click event to the button that will get the joke and make the joke be said by the text to speech api

 ## Need to refactor